mavryk-network/mavryk-protocol/emacs/README.md

 (setq michelson-alphanet nil)
 ```

-Note that the Michelson mode will be chosen automatically by Emacs for files with a .tz or .tez extension.
+Note that the Michelson mode will be chosen automatically by Emacs for files with a .tz or .mav extension.

 We can now open our favourite contract `michelson_test_scripts/attic/id.tz` in Emacs and,
 when moving the cursor on a Michelson instruction, in the bottom of the windows Emacs should display